TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 Central differences is an example of a **two-sided** approximation and we will see that, for a sufficiently small value of $\Delta x$, this approximation leads to a more accurate numerical solution of the diffusion equation than a one-sided approximation.
 This does not necessarily imply that one-sided approximations are not appropriate.
 For instance, for *advective* transport, it may be appropriate to use either the forward or backward scheme.
-This will be discussed later on.
+This will be discussed in Section {ref}`advection`.

 :::{card} Exercise